天長地久。

 以其不自生,

-Is that they do not live for themselves;
+Is that they do not generate themselves;

 故能長生。